Truc4/arche/docs/language.md

 @policy(divide) zero :: policy(a: int, b: int) { if (b == 0) { a = 0; b = 1; } }  // n/d → 0 when d==0
 ```

-### Crash-free builds
+### Narrowing crash sources

-Because `!abort` is the only crash source, crash-freedom is assertable for a whole build:
+`!abort` is the *deliberate* crash site, and these flags ban it — but no single flag proves a build
+crash-free.
+A program can still fault through `!undefined` (a raw, unchecked op — UB), through a
+custom `policy` that calls `_exit`, or through one that fails to bring its operands in range and
+leaves the raw op out of bounds.
+Policies are ordinary user code.
+What the flags give you is control
+over the *built-in* abort and the unsafe opt-out:

 - `--no-abort` — any op resolving to `!abort` (implicit **or** explicit) is a compile error: the
-  binary provably cannot abort from a policy site.
+  binary contains no abort-policy site.
+(It says nothing about `!undefined` or a `_exit`-calling
+  custom policy.)
 - `--no-implicit-abort` — only the *implicit/default* `!abort` errors, so every fallible op must be
   explicitly annotated (a deliberate, visible `!abort` is still allowed).
 - `--no-undefined` — rejects the unsafe `!undefined` opt-out, for safety-critical builds.

+To get close to a crash-free build you combine `--no-abort --no-undefined` **and** audit the
+policies you use (the bundled `clamp`/`zero`/`wrap` are total and don't call `_exit`; a policy you
-(These apply to your code; the bundled core/stdlib are exempt. `extern`/FFI procs are outside the
+write is your responsibility).
+These apply to your code; the bundled core/stdlib are exempt, and
-system — a foreign C boundary is trusted, not policy-tracked.)
+`extern`/FFI procs are outside the system — a foreign C boundary is trusted, not policy-tracked.

 ### Errors as values: `insert` / `delete`